daudix/Adwaita-Folder-Icons/README.md

 This is additional Adwaita folder icons that can be used for folders to make them more distinguishable, this is not an icon theme, this is the exact same Adwaita icons but with different symbolics. size and position are 1:1 to Adwaita folders

+Icons used are either from [adwaita-icon-theme](https://gitlab.gnome.org/GNOME/adwaita-icon-theme) or [icon-development-kit](https://gitlab.gnome.org/Teams/Design/icon-development-kit).
+To browse icons from both, use [Icon Library](https://gitlab.gnome.org/World/design/icon-library)

-There are some silly icons, don't get them seriously ;)
+There are some silly icons, don't take them seriously ;)

 ## Why not [SIMILAR PROJECT NAME]?